JAgui13/cse15l-lab-reports/Lab7Rep4.md

 ![Step5](Photos/LabRep4/Rep4Step5.png)
 ---
 * I found the url I needed, copied it and typed "git clone" and then pasted the link into the terminal.
+* The full command was `shit`
-This cloned the git repository.
+* This cloned the git repository.

 ![Step6](Photos/LabRep4/Rep4Step6.png)